wangzhenj321/GitHub-Manual/blog/git-cherry‐pick.md

     With this option, `git cherry-pick` will let you edit the commit message prior to committing.

+- `-m parent-number, --mainline parent-number`

+    Usually you cannot cherry-pick a merge because you do not know which side of the merge should be considered the mainline.
+This option specifies the parent number (starting from 1) of the mainline and allows cherry-pick to replay the change relative to the specified parent.

+    A good example about how to select the parent number: https://qiita.com/takc923/items/8e2d87d692f840b14464.

+- `-n, --no-commit`

+    Usually the command automatically creates a sequence of commits.
+This flag applies the changes necessary to cherry-pick each named commit to your working tree and the index, without making any commit.
+In addition, when this option is used, your index does not have to match the HEAD commit.
+The cherry-pick is done against the beginning state of your index.

+    This is useful when cherry-picking more than one commits' effect to your index in a row.

 ### Examples

 1. `git cherry-pick master`